Kay-Rohit/YoutubeDownloader/README.md

 How to use this downloader -
 1. Download The YtDownloader.zip and extract it
-2 .Go to the YtDownloader folder and there you can fine YtDownloader.exe.
+2. Go to the YtDownloader folder and there you can fine YtDownloader.exe.
 Click on it to run the app
 3. At first, the windows system will give a security warning (as I dont have certificate to verify that the file is safe), but its completely safe

 ![Security screen](https://user-images.githubusercontent.com/61279841/95559813-f848d800-0a35-11eb-905e-5cfa66c91516.jpg)